9-1-1: Nashville: Development

 Following the conclusion of 9-1-1: Lone Star, ABC announced a straight-to-series order for 9-1-1: Nashville in February 2025.
 The decision to set the series in Nashville was influenced by the city's distinctive musical culture and scenic setting.
+On March 5, 2026, ABC renewed the series for a second season.

 Casting

 On March 17, 2025, Chris O'Donnell was announced to be starring in the series.
 The following month, Jessica Capshaw had joined the cast.
 In May 2025, LeAnn Rimes and Kimberly Williams-Paisley were added to the cast.
 In June 2025, Hailey Kilgore, Michael Provost, Juani Feliz and Hunter McVey were announced as series regulars.
 In August 2025, Gregory Alan Williams, MacKenzie Porter, and Tim Matheson joined cast in recurring capacities.

+On April 20, 2026, Ryan Phillippe joined the cast as a series regular for the second season.

 Release

-9-1-1: Nashville premiered on ABC on October 9, 2025 and is available to stream the next day on Hulu.
+9-1-1: Nashville premiered on ABC on October 9, 2025, and is available to stream the next day on Hulu.
+The second season is scheduled to premiere on October 15, 2026.
 In Canada, the series air on CTV and is available to stream the next day on either Disney+ via Hulu or Crave.